Good morning, afternoon, or evening! We at Studio 13 are so excited to bring you a story of just how small our world is.

 Do you remember Patrick Kestner from One 10 Studio, who we wrote about last time?
 Well he was our referral for this week’s Journal Spotlight job.
 It all started back in September of last year when Lesle travelled to the AIA (American Institute of Architecture) Indiana/Kentucky convention in Lexington Kentucky.
 Patrick introduced her to another convention attendee Jack Faber, who thought his architecture firm, Hafer, could use her services.

 So Lesle traveled south to Evansville for a sales call at Hafer with portfolio in hand.
-She talked with Jill Rawley about their interior architectural photographyarchitectural photography needs, and between the portfolio and dedication to Hafer’s company goals, she landed the job!
+She talked with Jill Rawley about their architectural photography needs, and between the portfolio and dedication to Hafer’s company goals, she landed the job!

 So Lesle, along with trusty assistants Tena and Matt, travelled down to the Linda E White Hospice House in Evansville Indiana.
 They first arrived around 6:00 in the evening and set up to tackle a nighttime shot of the house’s chapel.
 To accomplish this, they had a small window to balance the set up lighting inside with the natural lighting outside – a sun that sets with no regard to a photographer’s timetable.